 Lasers are powerful tools that are often used in labs requiring intense light sources to study or manipulate different kinds of materials.
-Due to the intensity of the light and the power of the laser beams, lasers present some significant hazards to lab staff.
-Especially for non-visible lasers, these risks can be unseen and not effectively addressed.
-Laser safety is defined by ANSI Z136.1, a widely recognized industry safety standard.
+Due to the wavelengths of the light and the power of the laser beams, lasers can present potential hazards to lab staff.
+Especially for non-visible lasers, these unseen risks can easily be overlooked or underappreciated.
+Both federal Occupational Safety and Health Administration (OSHA) and state-level OSHA programs recognize the ANSI Z136.1, Safe Use of Lasers standards as a means to demonstrate laser safety compliance.
 Here are seven tips to help keep your lab safe when using high-power lasers:

 Laser hazards

-The direct hazards from laser beams in the lab are eye and skin damage.
+It is vital to evaluate the hazards presented by the lab laser systems.
+The direct hazards from laser beam exposure in the lab are eye and skin damage.
 Laser light can cause severe damage to the eye, including retinal burns, cataracts, and blindness.
 Even indirect reflections can be sufficiently intense to cause significant damage.
+High-power lasers can also generate severe acute burns on exposed skin.
+Lasers can also present non-beam risks, such as electrical shock and toxic chemical inhalation risk from laser-generated air contaminants.

 Laser types and classifications

-Lasers are categorized into four classes based on their power:
+Lasers are categorized into four broad classes based on their power:

-- Class 2 lasers have low power and are only hazardous to direct observation.
+- Class 2 lasers have low power and are only hazardous when observed for prolonged periods or directly.
+This includes Class 2 (visible 1 mW) and Class 2 M.

 Beam path and exposure risk

-To mitigate the risks of the laser, it is vital to map the beam’s path.
-Laser beams will travel in straight lines between optics, but all reflections from each optical surface must be mapped, understood, and contained.
+To mitigate the risks associated with the laser, it is essential to understand the beam’s path.
+Laser beams will travel in straight lines between optics, but all reflections from each optical surface must be understood and contained.
 It is best practice to:

 - Shorten the beam path as much as possible